VitoInf/robotics2/README.md

 This project is provided as-is for educational and research purposes.

-## Contributing

-Feel free to submit issues and enhancement requests.
-When contributing:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Support

 For questions and support, please refer to the documentation or create an issue in the repository.